natesilva/wireguard-qnd/README.md

 ## Server setup

-This setup has been tested on Ubuntu Linux 18.04.
+This setup is tested on Ubuntu Linux 18.04.

 ### Install Wireguard